Ollie Matson: College career

+In 1951, Matson's senior year at USF, he led the nation in rushing yardage (1,566) and touchdowns (21) en route to leading the Dons to an undefeated season.
+He had kick returns for two touchdowns on runs of 94 (or 95) and 90 yards in a single game against Fordham.
+He averaged 51.5 minutes per game, starring on defense as well as offense, with five interceptions and many passes knocked down.
+He was selected as an AP All-American at defensive back, and finished ninth in Heisman Trophy balloting that year.
+He also was selected to the International News Service's (INS) All-America team.
+The INS also selected him to its All-Pacific Coast first team as a running back.

-Despite its 9–0 record, the 1951 San Francisco team was not invited to a bowl game.
-It was later reported that the Orange, Sugar and Gator Bowls—all hosted in the Deep South—did not consider inviting any teams that had African American players, and USF refused to play without its two African-American members.
+Despite its 9–0 record, the 1951 San Francisco team, which included future NFL Hall of Fame linemen Gino Marchetti and Bob St. Clair, was not invited to a bowl game.
+It was later reported that the Orange, Sugar and Gator Bowls—all hosted in the Deep South—did not consider inviting any teams that had black players, and USF refused to play without its two African-American members, Matson and Burl Toler.
+However, it has also been reported that the Dons were invited to play in the Orange Bowl if they did not bring Matson and future NFL game official Burl Toler, the only other black player on the team, to the game.
+The Dons players, led by Marchetti, unanimously refused to play if it required leaving their teammates behind, and did not participate in the Orange Bowl.

-Matson was inducted into the College Football Hall of Fame in 1976.
+He played in the December 1951 East-West Shrine game, and in the 1952 Chicago College All-Star game against the Los Angeles Rams.

+While at USF, Matson became a member of Kappa Alpha Psi fraternity.

 Olympic Games

 Prior to joining the National Football League in 1952, Matson competed in track and field as part of the United States Olympic Team in the 1952 Summer Olympics at Helsinki, Finland.
 Matson won a bronze medal in the 400-meter run and a silver medal as part of the United States 4x400-meter relay team.